blimpan/MinesweeperJ/README.md

 # MinesweeperJ
-The game Minesweeper written in Java
+The game Minesweeper written in Java (a while ago).

+To play, download all the files, put them in the same directory, run `javac MainMenu.java; java MainMenu` and enjoy!